FS One Free Updates

-- Adds racing pylons to map (in pylon race).
+- Added racing pylons to map (in pylon race).

-- Changes: pylon-racing timer changed from predicted finish time to current elapsed time.
+- Changed: pylon-racing timer changed from predicted finish time to current elapsed time.
 Also simplified current-lap display.

-- Adds support for changes to pylon racing setups.
-Works with pylon extras download (r1372).
+- Added support for changes to pylon racing setups.
+Works with pylon extras download (build 1372).

 - Changes braking on 33%-scale Spitfire from activation with down elevator to up elevator.

 - Reduces volume for cut pylon buzzer (pylon racing).